Contact COAST

 530-919-4830

 Kim_eelgrass.jpgKimberly Jassowski, who joined COAST in 2019, has a strong background in marine research, conservation, and education.
-While earning her Bachelor's in Biology with an emphasis in Marine Biology at San Diego State University, she assisted in the research of various COAST-funded graduate students at the SDSU Coastal and Marine Institute.
-After graduating, Kimberly served as a marine educator and an AAUS Scientific Diver, furthering marine research and restoration project goals for multiple non-profit organizations.
-During Orange County Coastkeeper’s Living Shorelines Project, Kimberly was part of the dive team that helped restore damaged eelgrass habitats in Newport Bay.
+While earning her Bachelor of Science in Biology with an emphasis in Marine Biology at San Diego State University, she assisted various graduate students at the SDSU Coastal and Marine Institute researching invasive algae species, such as Sargassum Horneri.
+After graduating, Kimberly served as a Marine Educator and an AAUS Scientific Diver, furthering marine research and restoration project goals for multiple non-profit organizations.
+During Orange County Coastkeeper’s Living Shorelines Project, Kimberly was part of the dive team that helped restore damaged native eelgrass and oyster habitats in Newport Bay.
 She also performed numerous underwater surveys, tracking the health of California’s rocky reefs during her work with California Reefcheck and LA Waterkeeper.
 Since joining COAST, Kimberly became a part-time graduate student in CSU Monterey Bay's Environmental Science Professional Master's program.
 Kimberly can often be found scuba diving at the Monterey Bay Aquarium or taking her dog Luna on hikes with her fiancé during her free time.

 Adam Paganini